Three-dimensional Characters Are Vital for a Successful Novel

 Draw from life

-The best way to write detailed actions, descriptions and dialogue for a character is to live your life.
+The best way to write detailed actions, descriptions and dialogue for three-dimensional characters is to live your life.
+Pay attention to what is going on around you.
 Look around and notice how people behave.
 Take notes.
 I mean, literally take notes!
 You may want to carry a notepad with you wherever you go, so that you can jot down observations.
 You can also get an app for your phone that allows you to take notes.

 It’s fascinating how people will put together a phrase or what they do when they think no one is looking.
 Also, notice how people interact, especially when they know each other well.
 Often, they will shorten phrases that everyone knows.
 “I guess I could do that” becomes, “I guess.”
 Or “Would you like to come with us?” turns into, “Wanna come?”
-The average person usually doesn’t speak the Queen’s English, so your characters should avoid intense formality, too (unless it is appropriate for their personality).
+The average person usually doesn’t speak the Queen’s English, so your characters should avoid these formalities as well (unless they are appropriate for their personality).

 Keep in mind that there are a lot of silent communications as well.
 “Please pass the salt” is sometimes replaced with a nod of a head toward the saltshaker.
 John Cleese once commented that in England everyone always apologizes for everything.
 If someone wants the salt, Mr. Cleese pointed out that she will tend to nod toward the shaker and say, “Sorry?”
 I laughed when he said that, but it’s true!